nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-07-26-office-2013-issue-there-is-not-enough-free-memory-to-run-this-program-in-outlook-2013/index.md

 ---
+title: 'Office 2013 Issue: There is not enough free memory to run this program in Outlook 2013'
+date: 2012-07-26
+author: MrHinsh
 id: "6758"
-title: "Office 2013 Issue: There is not enough free memory to run this program in Outlook 2013"
-date: "2012-07-26"
-categories:
-  - "problems-and-puzzles"
-tags:
-  - "office"
-  - "office-2013"
-  - "puzzles"
-coverImage: "metro-problem-icon-7-7.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "office-2013-issue-there-is-not-enough-free-memory-to-run-this-program-in-outlook-2013"
+slug: office-2013-issue-there-is-not-enough-free-memory-to-run-this-program-in-outlook-2013
 aliases:
 - /blog/office-2013-issue-there-is-not-enough-free-memory-to-run-this-program-in-outlook-2013
+tags:
+- office
+- office-2013
+- puzzles
+categories:
+- problems-and-puzzles
+coverImage: metro-problem-icon-7-7.png

 ---

 You get a “There is not enough free memory to run this program.
 Quit one or more programs, and try again.” when trying to do activities in Outlook 2013.